elberdev/AccessCode-2-2-Resources/Readme.md

 ## Contributions
 ##
-If you see I missed something interesting, feel free to post it in Slack channel #resources, PM me on Slack, or add yourself and send a pull request.
+If you see I missed something interesting, feel free to post it in Slack channel #resources, PM me on Slack, or add it yourself and send a pull request.

 ## Errata, fixes and mea culpas
 ##